integrations/slack/README.md

 `/github unsubscribe org/repo workflows`

 #### Updates to the app permissions
-To receive the above notifications you need to grant access for Actions events for Microsoft Teams in your GitHub organization.
+To receive the above notifications you need to grant access to receive Actions events by GitHub app in Slack.
 You will be prompted to do so as you try to enable `workflows` feature for your organization the first time.

 ### Deployment notifications